addrummond/claney/Readme.md

 By default, `/` is used to join the name of a route to the names of its parent routes.
 A different separator may be used if desired (see 'Command line operation' below).

+Note that `/users` is defined as a valid route but `/managers` is not.
+This is because of the '.' on the third line of the input file.
+This indicates that `/users` is not just a parent to other routes, but also a route in its own right.

 ### General syntax